keflavich/pyradex/README.rst

 situations.

 In DESPOTIC, the free variables are the total column density, the density, the abundance, and the velocity gradient.
+Length is therefore left as the dependent variable, consistent with the above.

+The Classes (`Despotic` & `Radex`) are constructed such that length is a dependent variables and all the others can be changed.
+Since abundance is not an explicit input into RADEX, this is done with some property machinery behind the scenes.

 .. image:: https://d2weczhvl823v0.cloudfront.net/keflavich/pyradex/trend.png